 Go on a virtual field trip to the zoo:

-Write a full review of a story you have recently read – title, author, characters, plot, opinions…
+Write a full review of your favourite book – title, author, characters, plot, opinions…

 Write a poem based on what you can see from your window.

 Write a letter or postcard to a friend or relative.

 Create a cartoon strip of an interesting event from a story that you have read.

 Keep a diary of what you have been up to each day and how you are feeling.